IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-This function call returns the value that you need to make an ad request: see [Pass Generated Token for Bid Stream Use](#pass-generated-token-for-bid-stream-use).
+This method call returns the value that you need to make an ad request: see [Pass Generated Token for Bid Stream Use](#pass-generated-token-for-bid-stream-use).

-(**GWH__SW04 we called it a method call line 113 (discussed in earlier meeting), then a function call line 132.
-Which is best?
-MAKE METHOD CALL THROUGHOUT**)

 ### Testing With Your Own Configuration